PILOT – Organizing Time for Innovation

 |Spring 2021||Interviews with interested IRI members to gather ideas and input|

 |Summer 2021||Finalize experimental setup; contact IRI members for participation|

 We will aim to publish a paper in RTM.
 We plan to present our findings at the IRI conference, and if companies are interested, also at member companies (depending on travel funding).
 Finally, it would also be very interesting to follow up with case studies in member companies where there can be more regard for organizational-level variables such as size, culture, and industry, which might lead to further insights and publications in RTM.

-Heidi Bertels – Assistant Professor of Management, Chazanoff School of Business, College of Staten Island/CUNY
+Heidi Bertels – Associate Professor of Management, Chazanoff School of Business, College of Staten Island/CUNY